-Prior to beginning the curriculum, all PM-DNP students will attend an in-person Bound, an orientation to the DNP and to the University.
-While at Bound, students participate in activities for their first term as a doctoral student at FNU and are oriented to the rest of their coursework.
+Prior to beginning the curriculum, all DNP students entering the program via Standard Admission (as described in the Admission Policies section of this catalog) will attend an in-person orientation to the program and the university known as Frontier Bound.
+While at Bound, students participate in activities designed to prepare them for their first term as a doctoral student at FNU including orientation to their coursework.
+FNU alumni who were actively enrolled in a degree or certificate program within the last two years are excused from attending Frontier Bound in person and will instead attend a one-day virtual orientation Bound.

-All FNU alumni entering the DNP program via Direct Admission (as described in the Admission Policies section of this catalog) will virtually attend meetings during the orientation Bound.
+All FNU alumni entering the DNP program via Direct Admission (as described in the Admission Policies section of this catalog) will attend a one-day virtual orientation Bound.
 Direct Admission students are not required to physically attend a Bound prior to beginning the program.